patrickbwarren/transam-triton/EMULATOR.md

 by `0xff`).
 This returned value is unused however (discarded) in the main code.

-Note that this subroutine is called _three_ times in the main code, with the entry point at `0F5F` being used twice to read data from the EPROM, and the entry point at `0F63` being used once to write data to the EPROM.
+This subroutine is called _three_ times in the main code, with the entry point at `0F5F` being used twice to read data from the EPROM, and the entry point at `0F63` being used once to write data to the EPROM.
 Thus to save space it makes sense to have the instructions